 H.B.
-No. 4839 aims to enhance the development, promotion, and funding of recycling projects in Texas.
-The bill introduces a new definition for "Program," which refers to the recycling market development program established by Section 361.442.
-It amends existing sections of the Health and Safety Code to include the establishment of a recycling market advisory council, which will provide guidance on the implementation of recycling initiatives.
-The bill outlines the responsibilities of the program administrator, including producing a plan to stimulate the use of recyclable materials, identifying barriers to recycling, and recommending methods to increase recycling rates.
-Additionally, it mandates the development of an education program to inform the public about the economic benefits of recycling and the importance of reducing contamination in recyclable materials.
+No. 4839 aims to enhance recycling efforts in Texas by establishing a Recycling Market Development Program and the Texas Recycling Fund.
+The bill introduces new definitions and provisions, including the creation of a recycling market advisory council to assist the program administrator in implementing strategies to increase the use of recyclable materials in manufacturing.
+It focuses on identifying barriers to recycling, estimating economic benefits, and recommending methods to stimulate the recycling industry.
+Additionally, the legislation mandates the development of an education program to inform the public about the benefits of recycling and the importance of reducing contamination in recyclable materials.

 Statutes affected: